 If you are renovating your house entirely, you’re left with no option other than moving out.
 It’s best to move to a nearby location so your daily routine and conveyance are not affected.
 This way you also have the liberty of having a look into the home renovation for supervision when you feel like.
 If it’s a part renovation or a smaller fix, you could still stay at home, but ensure that the area being renovated is cordoned off with plastic sheets to keep the dust away.

 If you intend on preserving portions of the house, ensure that it is well protected from damage.
-Keep aside rugs, drapes, and the likes in vacuum-sealed plastic packaging to keep them away from dust.
+Keep aside rugs, drapes, and the likes, in vacuum-sealed plastic packaging to keep them away from dust.
 Hardware fittings should be removed and preserved if you intend on reusing them post home renovation.
 Designate a space which will be out of bounds, and use this as storage space for all the features you wish to retain.

 Sealing off doorways with plastic is a good way to keep dust from traveling from room to room.
 It is also a good idea to mask tiles and flooring when bathrooms are being renovated, to avoid chips and cracks.

 Sit down with your architect, consultants, and contractor and brief them on how soon you want the home renovation to be done, and give them details of your vision.
 It’s always best when the entire team works as one unit with a shared vision.
 Be available to answer any and all queries that your team might have.
 Conduct regular site visits – this way you not only have a clear image of how the work is progressing but also gives your team the confidence that you are as involved in the project as they are.
-Remember that best outcome are always a result of great collaborations.
+Remember that the best outcomes are always a result of great collaborations.

 As helpful as planning is, you can never plan too much.
 Unforeseen circumstances always pop up and can be quite a surprise not just physically but also financially.
 Maintain a contingency fund and keep that cash aside just to combat these surprises.
 Keep a minimum of ten percent of the total cost of home renovation as a buffer amount – if the money isn’t completely spent on contingencies, you are left with it as a bonus after the renovation.